bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 If you are installing your machine from scratch, :ref:`quick-start` may be the best instructions for you.

-XXX What's our current position on Debian/Ubuntu packages of Bugzilla?
-Are there any, and are they any good?
+.. todo:: What's our current position on Debian/Ubuntu packages of Bugzilla?
+Are
+          there any, and are they any good?

-XXX Which versions of RHEL have packages new enough for us to support them?
+.. todo:: Which versions of RHEL have packages new enough for us to support them?

-XXX What's the right order for all these steps?
+.. todo:: What's the right order for all the following steps?

 Install Packages
 ================